shadowtraveler/Power_anomaly_detection/README.md

 Default wiil show a picture for test.Close it for next step.<br>

-Before you start this program, make sure to change your local path and filename in read_and_draw.py.<br>
+Before you start this program, make sure to change your local path and filename in read_and_draw.py and resample_date.py.<br>
 ```
 python3 read_and_draw.py
+python3 resample_date.py
 ```
-improved from readfile.py which use datetime package to upgrade readability.
+improved from readfile.py which use datetime package to upgrade readability. resample_date.py would do time alignment in file.